CRTC Forecast 2021-2022

 Implement the regulatory framework for mobile wireless services

-Review wireline wholesale services & Interconnection
+Review wireline wholesale services and interconnection

-Review the Indigenous broadcasting policy
+Co-develop and implement the Indigenous broadcasting policy

 Implement a digital monitoring system for radio

-The CRTC will begin to implement a digital system for monitoring compliance in the radio market, which will also improve business processes and data analytics.
+The CRTC will continue to implement a digital system for monitoring compliance in the radio market, which will also improve business processes and data analytics.
 This system will be accompanied by a database available to the public.